 I sit and wait (flying to China is a lot of waiting).
 Then, I hear an announcement that they’ve canceled my flight due to snow.
 Shit.
 I try to make arrangements for a new plane, but nothing is departing for China from Albany for the next few days (back then, flights to China were not particularly common).
 I plead with the ticket counter for a solution, and they happen to find a spot on a Stafford Springs plane departing the next day (really?).
 Please understand that I am freaking out a bit now because the Chinese University believes I will be arriving on a now-canceled flight, and they will be waiting for me at the airport the next day for the two-hour drive from Beijing to Baoding.
 They will likely have no idea where I am and will think I changed my mind or something.
 So with little recourse, I book the CT flight and hope I can work things out.

 I’m now out of change, sitting in the airport lobby with my two suitcases, not knowing if my parents will get the message.
 Heck, maybe they will go out to lunch or do some shopping.
 Hell, perhaps they’re celebrating the departure of their 24-year-old son, who is finally leaving the nest!
-Who knows when they’ll get the message and I now have an early flight tomorrow leaving from a different airport.
+Who knows when they’ll get the message and I now have an early flight leaving from a different airport early tomorrow morning.
 What have I got myself into?
 Things are not particularly working in my favor.
 Fate seems to be working against me.
 Maybe I made a terrible mistake.

 If you want to hear about how the adventure continues (believe me, it gets much more interesting), and a very frustrating phone experience, check back for part 2!